Skip to Main Content

 This LibGuide is a collaboration of reference librarians across Massachusetts.
 This guide brings together free internet reference sources.
 This list is constantly growing and changing, and relies on its users to keep it robust and relevant.
 Please use the forms on this site, or email the guide facilitator directly to report omissions or suggest sites.
 Happy searching.

-From Internet Archive - this is the Go-To website to recover a website as it appeared in the past.
+From Internet Archive - this is The Go-To service to view a website as it appeared in the past.

 Digital Library of internet sites and digital "cultural artifacts."

 An aggregator of search tools.
 Look up people, information, IP addresses, currency values...you name it.

 A collection of self-directed tutorials for learners to increase their digital literacy.
 Topics include: searching the internet, using email and creating a resume.

 The Khan Academy

 Short instructional videos mostly focused on math, economics and science, with a bit of test prep and humanities mixed in.